JanusL/nlp-project/README.md

 The repository of the NLP course project.

-### To setup the enviromentw:
+### To setup the enviroment:

 * Install opennmt-py, transformers, nltk and numpy using pip
+* Download all the preprocessed data from https://drive.google.com/drive/folders/19ANTvF3TVisWY1iZ87dNSQM4LxyN320p?usp=sharing.
+If you are part of the NLP course I will grant you access.
-* You can download all necessary data from drive or follow the steps bellow to get data from original sources and use the scripts to preprocess it.
+* Alternatively, follow the steps bellow to get data from original sources and use the scripts to preprocess it.
 * Download the vocabulary from https://huggingface.co/EMBEDDIA/crosloengual-bert (vocab.txt), rename it to bert.vocab and place it into the root directory.
 * Download the needed data.
 SPOOK, TRANS and RANDOM (razni TMXi - IT) can be downloaded from the onedrive (the one provided for these projects), TC3 from the e-classroom and Wikipedia and Wikimedia from https://opus.nlpl.eu/,  ORWELL (from ELAN - http://nl.ijs.si/elan/, only need two files from here, elan-orwl-en.xml and elan-orwl-sl.xml)
 * Put the data of each corpus into their apropriate /raw subfolder.
 Refer to the data structure bellow.